Tinkerforge/doc/en/source/Software/API_Bindings_Java.rst

 From Maven Central Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The bindings are also available from the `Maven Central Repository
+The bindings are available from the `Maven Central Repository
 <https://search.maven.org/search?q=a:tinkerforge>`__.
 This allows
 to use them directly in Maven project.
 Just add ``tinkerforge`` as a dependency to your Maven project file (``pom.xml``).
 The placeholder ``X.Y.Z`` represents